SELECTION OF QUESTIONS AND ANSWERS

 Look at the ocean, for example.
 We see majestic roaring waves.
 Look at the ground beneath our feet.
 We see a lovely carpet of grass and feel the ground is solid.
 But micro-organisms in the waves or in the ground will see the same reality differently.
 They may perceive the ocean or the ground as their universe.
 It is how our mind thinks, or interprets the energy that enters us through our sense organs, that events in our phenomenal world materialize.

-The Buddha has taught that the three factors that events to materialize in our phenomenal world are thought, speech and action in that order of importance.
+The Buddha has taught that the three factors that materialize in our phenomenal world are thought, speech and action in that order of importance.
 Thought is the most important factor that decides how the future will unfold.

 Let us take some mundane but immediate examples.
 Some of you may earn just a few hundred dollars a month.
 Various thoughts arise when you see a rich man earning thousands of dollars a month.
 These various thoughts can be grouped into two broad categories, negative and positive.

 You may, for example, think that the world is unfair.
-Why should be earn thousands of dollars when you earn only a few hundred.
+Why should he earn thousands of dollars when you earn only a few hundred.
 The first to suffer from this negative thought is you.
 You feel envious or angry, and when you return home and your children gather around you, you would vent your anger on them.
 You blame everybody and feel miserable.
 Heart thinks and events materialize.

 On the other hand, you can choose to have positive thought on the same situation.
 When you look at the rich man you see him as an example for you to emulate.
 You tell yourself that one day you will be like him, or even better than him.
 When you see you wife and children at home you promise yourself that you would work hard to earn more money so as to provide a more comfortable life for them.